 Harriet “Hattie Mae” Cornwell was a leader in the Arsenal Hill community and also regularly opened her home to neighbors in need.
 In 1914, while Francis Butler was rebuilding his family’s home at 1716 Wayne Street, several family members stayed at the Cornwell house.
 It was also common for Green Book-listed tourist homes in Columbia to provide long-term accommodations for Allen University and Benedict College students.

-Modjeska Monteith Simkins, matriarch of South Carolina’s civil rights movement, owned and operated Motel Simbeth.
+Modjeska Monteith Simkins, one of South Carolina’s greatest human rights advocates, owned and operated Motel Simbeth.
 Located on Two Notch Road eight miles outside of the city, the motel she co-owned with Frank Bethel provided shelter for black travelers.

 Opened in 1955, Motel Simbeth quickly became a landmark business for the ongoing civil rights movement in South Carolina, which meant it was also subject to vandalism and violence, including several instances of gunfire in the spring of 1956.
 (If you’d like to read more about the motel keep an eye on the HC blog.)